bardend/DNS-CPP/README.md

    # ..........

    #nameserver 127.0.0.53
-   nameserver 127.0.0.1 #To send dns query to our dns server options edns0 trust-ad search .
+   nameserver 127.0.0.1 #To send dns query to our dns server(loopback) options edns0 trust-ad search .
    ```